MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/organization-management.md

 >[!Note]
 >
-> This access is available only to Global Administrators on the platform.
+> * Global Administrators can adjust settings for all Organizations.
+> * Organization Administrators can only adjust these settings on which they are admin.

 1. On the  Microsoft Community Training portal, after login [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).